-As TRIG is the owner of a portfolio of project companies whose underlying assets are predominantly fully constructed and operating renewable electricity generating facilities, TRIG has the opportunity to benefit from predictable long-term returns with a set of risks that can be identified and assessed.
-The Board believes that TRIG's portfolio and growth strategy is well designed to withstand, mitigate and /or make adjustments for the risks it is most likely to confront in its industry.
+As TRIG is the owner of a portfolio of project companies whose underlying assets are predominantly fully constructed and operating renewable electricity generating facilities, TRIG has the opportunity to benefit from predictable long-term returns, with a set of risks that can be identified and assessed.
+The Board believes that TRIG's portfolio and growth strategy is well designed to withstand, mitigate and/or make adjustments for the risks it is most likely to confront in its industry.

-While the Board as well as the Managers monitor a range of factors that may impact on the performance and the valuation of the portfolio, and make plans for mitigating risks of a range of these factors, there are three variables which may in particular affect future performance: portfolio energy productivity; the level of future wholesale electricity prices; and government support for renewables.
+While the Board as well as the Managers monitor a range of factors that may impact on the performance and the valuation of the portfolio and make plans for mitigating risks of a range of these factors, there are three variables which may in particular affect future performance.